apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithQJM.md

     **Note:** This is not yet implemented, and at present will always return success, unless the given NameNode is completely down.

+### Load Balancer Setup

+If you are running a set of NameNodes behind a Load Balancer (e.g. [Azure](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview) or [AWS](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-healthchecks.html) ) and would like the Load Balancer to point to the active NN, you can use the /isActive HTTP endpoint as a health probe. http://NN_HOSTNAME/isActive will return a 200 status code response if the NN is in Active HA State, 405 otherwise.

 Automatic Failover
 ------------------